 General Frequently Asked Questions

-During the official program change period (generally the first week in a major semester and shorter during the January and Summer intersession) a $30 fee will be charged every time a student makes a change to his/her schedule.
-The fee is charged per transaction, not per course added or dropped.
 Students must make all program changes within the specified time before incurring academic or financial penalties.
+Students should check the Tuition Cancellaton policy before dropping courses.
 Once the program change period ends, classes may not be added to a student’s schedule.
+After the official program change period (generally the first week in a major semester and shorter during the January and Summer intersession), a $30 fee will be charged every time a student makes a change to his/her schedule.
+The fee is charged per transaction, not per course added or dropped.

-To add/drop a course they must fill out a Program Change form (available at the Center for Student Services).
+*To add/drop a course, students must fill out a Program Change form available for download.
 The student will indicate which courses are to be added or dropped from their schedule.
 The form must be filled out in its entirety with all appropriate fields filled out.
-Degree students must have the form approved and signed by their advisor.
+Degree-seeking students must have the form approved and signed by their advisor.
 As advisors/staff may be working remotely, approvals via email will be accepted.
 Once submitted, the CSS or Registrar staff will process the program change form as long as the class is open and does not have a time conflict with another class.
 Students will be able to see their program change on MMC Connect on the student schedule link.

 Students who add or drop classes that result in a change in status, (i.e. full-time to part-time) will be responsible for all financial liabilities pertaining to such a change.